 Change in aboveground biomass carbon stock following the establishment of exclosures on degraded lands in Tigray, Ethiopia

-CitationMekonen M, Steinert M (2017).
+CitationMekonen M, Steinert M (2018).
 Change in aboveground biomass carbon stock following the establishment of exclosures on degraded lands in Tigray, Ethiopia.
-Version 1.5.
+Version 1.6.
 Norwegian University of Life Sciences (NMBU), Faculty of Environmental Sciences and Natural Resource Management.
-Sampling_event Dataset https://doi.org/10.15468/cmrlox accessed via GBIF.org on 2018-05-25.
+Sampling event dataset https://doi.org/10.15468/cmrlox accessed via GBIF.org on 2018-08-17.

 This dataset contains a vegetation inventory from a study in Ethiopia and these data represent the trees and shrubs found in the exclosures (see methods section).